-Figure 29.
+Figure 28.
 Bar Graphs.
 Comparison of percentages of trucks that reach a stop for the ASC/3 and LQF-MWM.

-Finally, we examine the stops comparison illustrated in Figure 29.
-The ASC/3 appears to perform much better in this case than in the case of equal route distribution.
-Again, this is due to its ability to allow the majority of traffic (straight and right) to move through the intersection unimpeded, breaking only briefly to enable the left-turning traffic to move through the intersection.
 The LQF controller has more stops at the lowest traffic loads, which could be due to a couple of factors.
 It is most likely due to the small delay that exists between the time the algorithm detects the vehicle in the queue and when it can activate the traffic light.
 In particular, the ASC/3 reads the detector information ten times per second, while the LQF controller only reads the detectors once every second.
-This second of added delay decreases the responsiveness of the controller and has a greater affect on the trucks because of their more-moderate acceleration profile.
-Also, as has been mentioned before, at the lower traffic loads, very few trucks actually pass through the intersection, which results in some statistical inaccuracies.
+This second of added delay decreases the responsiveness of the controller and affects the trucks more because of their more moderate acceleration profile.
+Also, as has been mentioned before, at the lower traffic loads, very few trucks actually pass through the intersection which results in some statistical inaccuracies.
 However, the general trends can be identified from the plotted data.
 Overall, and especially at high traffic loads, the LQF-MWM controller with quality of service provisioning outperforms the ASC/3 by a significant margin.